Totchinuko/apiconan.totchinuko.fr/patches/admin.0.7.x.md

 - New Nodes: `Insert into List`, `Set List Element`.
 `0.7.12`
 - New Secret Door/Hatch system.
 Craft the component, open the wheel on any compatible wall or ceiling piece, and use the Secret Door/Hatch menu element to consume the component and turn a piece of building into a door or hatch.
 A word of warning: This effectively destroy the original building piece, so you want to be sure about your building stability first.
 Those doors/hatches work like regular ones regarding RPR keys and scripted doors.
+`0.7.13`
+- New Nodes: `Return Script` and `Break` to respectively return to a parent script and break the current loop from going any further
+- Added a button to the player editor page to edit the player quests
+- New Nodes: `Get Quest Title`, `Get Kit Name`, `Get Warp Name`
+- New Node: `Archive Dialogues`, clean the current dialogue window and archive the dialogues that were displayed.
+- Adding the `One Stack` settings on items of a trader definition, forcing items to only generate one stack, regardless of their max stack size.
+When bought, those items will be unstacked in the player inventory.
 ## Changes
 `0.7.0`
 - Reworked the price definition widget for trading